OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

 Overall, 20 anthropogenic fire uses were identified during literature review, but many were closely related (e.g., ‘pasture renewal’ and ‘rangeland management’).
-After such similar types were combined (see Appendix C), seven dominant fire uses emerged (Table 2) each with more than 100 instances in the database and accounting for 93% of fire instance records.
+After such similar types were combined (see Supplementary Materials), seven dominant fire uses emerged (Table 2) each with more than 100 instances in the database and accounting for 93% of fire instance records.

 ### Table 2